ULL-MFP-AET/ull-mfp-aet.github.io/tema0-introduccion/practicas/p04-t0-aprender-jekyll/README.md

     temas:
       output: true
   ```

+### Adding Documents to a Collection

-* For example here’s how you would add a task to the collection `tareas` set above.
+* Here is an example of how you would add a task to the collection `tareas` set above.
 The filename is `./_tareas/10p10-t3-jekyll-search.md` with the following content:

   ```
     ---
     name: p10-t3-jekyll-search
     visible: true
     date: 2020-11-30
+    my_order: 4
     ---

     # Task to Add Search to Your Jekyll Web Site

-    Blah, blah, blah ...
+    Blah, blah, blah ... description of the task the student must do
   ```
-* Now you can iterate over `site.tareas` on a page, let's say  `tareas.md` and output a link to each `tarea`.
+* Now you can iterate over `site.tareas` on another page, let's say file `tareas.md` and output a link to each `tarea`.

   ```
   { %- for practica in site.tareas % }